orchestral/toolkit-docs/src/testbench/basic/define-databases.md

 ## Manually execute migrations

-Instead of automatically migrate the database, you also manually configure migrations steps using the `defineDatabaseMigrations()` method:
+Instead of just automatically migrate the database, you also manually configure migrations steps using the `defineDatabaseMigrations()` method:

 ```php
 /**